 One low-carb cookbook — my favorite — is The Low-Carb Baking and Dessert Cookbook by Ursula Solom.
 The recipes for marzipan confections in that book use pure almond paste, which is high-carb and filled with sugar.

-My sugar-free, low-carb marzipan experiment was a great opportunity to explore more this Zsweet sweetener.
-For the first experiment I used just some 3.5 oz (100 g) of both almond flour and Zsweet, one egg white and a couple of drops bitter almond flavor.
+My sugar-free, low-carb marzipan experiment was a great opportunity to explore more of this Zsweet sweetener.
+For the first experiment, I used just some 3.5 oz (100 g) of both almond flour and Zsweet, one egg white and a couple of drops bitter almond flavor.
 The texture was perfect, but the taste was far too sweet.
-I shaped some balls which I glazed with very dark chocolate hoping that the dark chocolate balances the excessive sweetness.
-Well, it did to some extent, but I wanted to get better tasting marzipan.
+I shaped some balls out of the marzipan and glazed them with very dark chocolate, hoping that the dark chocolate balances the excessive sweetness.
+Well, it did it to some extent, but I wanted to get better tasting marzipan.
+Oh, perfectionism!

 One experiment I made with pure powdered erythritol since I had some leftovers in my pantry.
 The resulting marzipan wasn’t sweet enough, and even worse, I could feel the cool erythritol a bit too much.
 So, back to Zsweet.

-The most satisfied I was with the experiment which contained 5.3 oz (150 g) almond flour, 3.5 oz (100 g) Zsweet, 1 egg white from extra large egg and a few drops bitter almond flavor.
-The texture was great and easily moldable.
-The taste was sweet, but not too sweet.
+The most satisfied I was with the experiment which contained 5.3 oz (150 g) almond flour, 3.5 oz (100 g) Zsweet, 1 egg white from an organic egg and a few drops bitter almond flavor.
+The texture was great and easily shapeable.
+The taste was sweet, but not too sugary.

-In my next experiments I tried coloring the marzipan.
-I had got some free samples of red super food powder and green super food powder from iHerb.
-For one batch I added the red powder before adding the egg whites, and for another batch I added the green powder.
+In my next experiments, I tried coloring the marzipan with natural colors.
+I had received some free samples of red super food powder and green super food powder from iHerb.
+For one batch, I added the red powder before adding the egg whites, and for another batch I added the green powder.
 The colors in the resulting marzipan were intensive and bright!
 I was extremely positively surprised.
-I was expecting dull, weak colors.
+I was expecting dull, weak colors, like it often happens with natural, food-based colors.

 I was also surprised that the green powder didn’t give any bad taste, it was pretty neutral.
-Also the red powder gave a pleasantly sweet and fresh flavor.
+Also the red powder gave a pleasantly sweet and fresh, berryish flavor.

 Tips for variation